Anna Magnani

-Anna Maria Magnani (/it/; 7 March 1908 - 26 September 1973) was an Academy Award-winning Italian actress.
-She was known for her explosive acting and earthy, realistic portrayals of characters.
+Anna Maria Magnani (/it/; 7 March 1908 - 26 September 1973) was an Italian actress.
+She was the first Italian woman to win an Academy Award.

-Born in either Rome or Alexandria and raised in Rome, she worked her way through Rome's Academy of Dramatic Art by singing at night clubs.
+Born and raised in Rome, Italy or Alexandria, she worked her way through Rome's Academy of Dramatic Art by singing at night clubs.
 During her career, her only child was stricken by polio when he was 18 months old and remained disabled.
 She was referred to as "La Lupa", the "perennial toast of Rome" and a "living she-wolf symbol" of the cinema.
 Time described her personality as "fiery", and drama critic Harold Clurman said her acting was "volcanic".
 In the realm of Italian cinema, she was "passionate, fearless, and exciting", an actress whom film historian Barry Monush calls "the volcanic earth mother of all Italian cinema."
 Director Roberto Rossellini called her "the greatest acting genius since Eleonora Duse".
-Playwright Tennessee Williams became an admirer of her acting and wrote The Rose Tattoo (1955) specifically for her to star in, a role for which she received an Academy Award for Best Actress, becoming the first Italian – and first non-native English speaking woman – to win an Oscar.
+Playwright Tennessee Williams became an admirer of her acting and wrote The Rose Tattoo (1955) specifically for her to star in, a role for which she received an Academy Award for Best Actress.

 After meeting director Goffredo Alessandrini, she received her first screen role in The Blind Woman of Sorrento (La cieca di Sorrento, 1934) and later achieved international attention in Rossellini's Rome, Open City (1945), which is seen as launching the Italian neorealism movement in cinema.
 As an actress, she became recognized for her dynamic and forceful portrayals of "earthy lower-class women" in such films as L'Amore (1948), Bellissima (1951), The Rose Tattoo (1955), The Fugitive Kind (1960) and Mamma Roma (1962).
 As early as 1950, Life had already stated that Magnani was "one of the most impressive actresses since Garbo".